Jessica Frech

 Jessica Frech is an American pop/folk singer-songwriter from Nashville, Tennessee.
-Jessica is attending Belmont University, majoring in songwriting.

-Frech gained worldwide notoriety with the release of the "People of Walmart" music video on YouTube.
+She gained worldwide notoriety with the release of the "People of Walmart" music video on YouTube.
 The comedy video features images from the People of Walmart photo blog along with an original score written by Frech.
 Shortly after release, the video went viral with multi-millions of views.
 The video has been featured on G4's Attack of the Show!, Fox News, Billboard, Jimmy Fallon, AOL, and MSNBC.

-"People of Walmart" video gained the attention of Hyundai which hired Jessica to create two commercials for their 2011 holiday campaign.
+In addition, it gained the attention of Hyundai which hired Jessica to create two commercials for their 2011 holiday campaign.